oliviacarlisle/dslib-core/README.md

 - [🌟 Contributing](#-contributing)
 - [⚖️ License](#%EF%B8%8F-license)

-## 💡 Why core-dslib?
+## 💡 Why dslib-core?

-`core-dslib` is your go-to toolkit for advanced data structures in TypeScript and JavaScript.
+`dslib-core` is your go-to toolkit for advanced data structures in TypeScript and JavaScript.
 It bridges the gap left by standard libraries, empowering developers with the tools they need for efficient data management and manipulation.

-Whether you're building a complex algorithm or optimizing application performance, `core-dslib` provides the building blocks you need to succeed.
+Whether you're building a complex algorithm or optimizing application performance, `dslib-core` provides the building blocks you need to succeed.

 > **Note:** Currently only compatible with ESM projects.